ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 I recently completed my first PhD project and I must say it was a bittersweet experience.
 I learnt a lot from the project, but I also made a lot of mistakes.
-In this post, I will share the bitter lesson I learnt from my first PhD project.
+In this post, I will share the bitter lessons I learnt from my first PhD project.

 A disclaimer: I am not an expert in this field, but I am sharing my experience in the hope that it will help others avoid the mistakes I made, especially those who, like me, don't come from a traditional computer science background.

-## The bitter lesson 1: Start with an existing repository if you can find one and build on it
+#### The bitter lesson 1: Start with an existing repository if you can find one and build on it
 When I began my first PhD project, I decided to build everything from scratch, thinking it would give me a deeper understanding and more control over the project.
 At that time, I am also very new to programming in `python` and have a deep-rooted fear of using or changing other people's code.